Florence Cathedral: Dome

-Facade
+Façade

 The original façade, designed by Arnolfo di Cambio and usually attributed to Giotto, was actually begun twenty years after Giotto's death.
 A mid-15th-century pen-and-ink drawing of this so-called Giotto's façade is visible in the Codex Rustici, and in the drawing of Bernardino Poccetti in 1587, both on display in the Museum of the Opera del Duomo.
 This façade was the collective work of several artists, among them Andrea Orcagna and Taddeo Gaddi.
 This original façade was completed in only its lower portion and then left unfinished.
 It was dismantled in 1587–1588 by the Medici court architect Bernardo Buontalenti, ordered by Grand Duke Francesco I de' Medici, as it appeared totally outmoded in Renaissance times.
 Some of the original sculptures are on display in the Museum Opera del Duomo, behind the cathedral.
 Others are now in the Berlin Museum and in the Louvre.

 The competition for a new façade turned into a huge corruption scandal.
 The wooden model for the façade of Buontalenti is on display in the Museum Opera del Duomo.
 A few new designs had been proposed in later years, but the models (of Giovanni Antonio Dosio, Giovanni de' Medici with Alessandro Pieroni and Giambologna) were not accepted.
 The façade was then left bare until the 19th century.

 In 1864, a competition held to design a new façade was won by Emilio De Fabris (1808–1883) in 1871.
 Work began in 1876 and was completed in 1887.
-This neo-gothic façade in white, green and red marble forms a harmonious entity with the cathedral, Giotto's bell tower and the Baptistery, but some think it is excessively decorated.
+This neo-gothic façade in white, green and red marble forms a harmonious entity with the cathedral, Giotto's bell tower and the Baptistery.

-The whole façade is dedicated to the Mother of Christ.

-Main Portal
+Main portal

 The three huge bronze doors date from 1899 to 1903.
 They are adorned with scenes from the life of the Madonna.
 The mosaics in the lunettes above the doors were designed by Niccolò Barabino.
 They represent (from left to right): Charity among the founders of Florentine philanthropic institutions; Christ enthroned with Mary and John the Baptist; and Florentine artisans, merchants and humanists.
 The pediment above the central portal contains a half-relief by Tito Sarrocchi of Mary enthroned holding a flowered scepter.
 Giuseppe Cassioli sculpted the right-hand door.

 On top of the façade is a series of niches with the twelve Apostles with, in the middle, the Madonna with Child.
 Between the rose window and the tympanum, there is a gallery with busts of great Florentine artists.

 Interior

-The Gothic interior is vast and gives an empty impression.
-The relative bareness of the church corresponds with the austerity of religious life, as preached by Girolamo Savonarola.
+The Late Gothic interior is vast and gives an impression of emptiness.
+The relative bareness of the church corresponds with the austerity of religious life, as practiced by the mendicant orders founded in the second half of the 12th and at the beginning of the 13th century.